Pentland Hills Voluntary Ranger Service

 Voluntary Rangers are individuals from a wide range of ages and backgrounds, including retired people, students and those with a keen interest in the Pentland Hills.
 They patrol the Regional Park at the weekends, giving advice to visitors and checking the state of the path network.
-There is also the opportunity to take part in biodiversity survey, back marking guided walks and helping at events.
+There is also the opportunity to take part in biodiversity surveys and practical work.

-The Voluntary Rangers receive intensive training that enable them to assist in the delivery of park services.
-(See How to become a Voluntary Ranger for more infomation).
+The Voluntary Rangers receive intensive training that enable them to assist in the delivery of park services. (visit how to become a Voluntary Ranger for more information).

 The Pentland Hills Voluntary Ranger Service aims to: